columbia/dvh-asplos-ae/README.md

 ## Running a virtual machine

 **On the server machine**, run the `run-vm.py` script to set up the VM image path, virtualization level and vitualization configuration such as baseline, passthrough, dvh-pv, or dvh.
 This script will run to the last level virtual machine automatically.
-Wait until you see `Ready to run experiments!` message.
+When you see `Ready to run experiments!` message, you are [ready to run the experiments](#running-application-benchmarks-and-collect-results).
 See [troubleshooting](#troubleshooting) for any problems.

 ```
 # cd scripts
 # ./run-vm.py